Search

 Sometimes Antisocial, Always Antifascist by Conrad Tracy

 It all started back in 2010.
-It was myself and a few of my mates – all Vale fans, all football mad.
-Some had done the 92 and all that, some had been to England matches away, but there was a few of us who were quite into left-wing politics and we’d heard about this club in Germany that sounded interesting.
-St. Pauli were seen as underdogs in their city, Hamburg – always the second team.
-As Vale fans, that resonated.
-So about a dozen of us went over for a weekend to watch a Pauli game, take in a few other non-league matches and drink lots of beer.
+It was myself and a few of my mates – all Vale fans, all football mad, some had done the 92, as well as international games including England away, so organising an over seas football weekend was nothing unusual.
+However, the other thing that bonded us was our left-wing politics.
+We’d heard about this club in Germany that sounded interesting and brought a lot of our collective interests together, so we thought we’d give it a go.
+About a dozen of us went over for a Pauli game as well as to take in a few other non-league matches and drink lots of beer.
 Initially, it was just that.
 As a photographer, I naturally took a few loose shots, but nothing more than that.

-Intrigued by the weekend, I started to do a bit more research and found this group, Fanladen, a St. Pauli supporters club.
-They actually put tickets aside for international fans who aligned themselves with their supporters.
-Pauli are, for example, twinned with Celtic and other clubs who have large groups of left-wing supporters.
+Intrigued by the weekend, I started to do a bit more research and found that their supporters club, Fanladen, actually put tickets aside for international fans who aligned themselves with their supporters, for example, they are twinned with Celtic and other clubs who have large groups of left-wing supporters.
 That made me realise there was something bigger here – a kind of network that supporter groups were part of.
 At the beginning.
-Fanladen helped and supported the project, and I started heading over on my own, attending three or four games a year, developing contacts and making friends.
+Fanladen helped and supported the project, and I started heading over on my own, attending three or four games a year, developing contacts and making friends, often staying longer so that I could make images of people and places not just on match days.

 © Conrad Tracy